Skip to main content

 Image of wilderness, hillsides with native grasses and a few trees.

-The Riverside-Corona Resource Conservation District (RCRCD) is a non-regulatory local agency that works to permanently protect land that has habitat, scenic, and/or agricultural values.
+The Riverside-Corona Resource Conservation District (RCRCD) is a non-regulatory local agency that works to permanently protect land that has habitat, scenic, and/or agricultural values, per Divison 9 of the California Public Resources Code Article 1 Policy 9001 Section B Articles 2-4.
 The RCRCD connects blocks of habitat by preserving and restoring corridors or linkages for wildlife movement and migration.
-The RCRCD conserves open space habitat in three ways:
+The RCRCD conserves open space habitat in through Preservation, Enchancement, Resortation, and/or Habitat Management.

 The RCRCD maintains and monitors restored habitat areas for water quality, rare and threatened wildlife species, exotic weeds, trash, off-road vehicle (ORV) intrusion, noise, and other impacts.
 Staff at the RCRCD conduct ongoing monitoring to evaluate the condition and function of conservation lands.
 Methods include species surveys, detailed vegetation mapping, vegetation sampling using Relevé and point intercept methods, and California Rapid Assessment Method (CRAM) for wetlands.